Cyclic contractions of dimer algebras always exist: Proof of main theorem

 This shows that, in general, the cycle algebra will not be preserved if more than one nonrigid arrow is contracted at a time.
 (In both cases, $S$ is isomorphic to the conifold coordinate ring $k\left[ s,t,u,v \right]/(st - uv)$.) }\end{Example}

 \begin{Example} \rm{ Consider the cyclic contraction $\psi: A \to A'$ defined by the maximal sequence of contractions given in Figure \ref{example2}. $Q'$ is a cancellative dimer quiver with a length $1$ unit cycle.
-Observe that both loops, drawn in blue, are redundant generators for the dimer algebra $A' = kQ'/I'$; however, there is no contraction from $A$ to the dimer algebra with these loops removed. }\end{Example}
+Observe that both loops, drawn in blue, are redundant generators for the dimer algebra $A' = kQ'/I'$; however, there is no (well-defined) contraction from $A$ to $A'$ with the loops removed from $Q'$. }\end{Example}

-Recall that a nondegenerate dimer quiver may contain pseudo-arrows, and thus may contain length 1 paths that do not belong to any perfect matching.